Meet the 22-Year-Old Girl Behind Drake's Dad's Upcoming Music Video

 How come you met Drake’s dad?

 He drove us to this mansion where the first thing I see when we get inside is A$AP Rocky playing pool.
 I’m like “OK, this is starting to get a bit too much now…” I needed to ask someone if they had cigarettes but it seemed to be only weed everywhere, which I don’t smoke.
-So this one guy said, “there’s a guy over there who smokes.”
+So this one guy said, “There’s a guy over there who smokes.”
 Which is this older man.
-I’m like “who is this dude?”
+I’m like, “Who is this dude?”
 But he seemed really cool and swag.
 I just wondered who had brought him along.
-And then he’s like “do you mind if I join you?”
+And then he’s like, “Do you mind if I join you?”
 Which I was cool with but I made it pretty obvious that all I wanted was that cigarette.
-But then we started laughing after a while ‘cause everyone around us was pretty intoxicated.
-So we ended up sitting down having this major deep talk about humanity, music, film – and I still don’t know who this guy is – and we’re sitting there for maybe three hours on Drake’s terrace.
+But then we started laughing after a while because everyone around us was pretty intoxicated.
+So we ended up sitting down having this major deep talk about humanity, music, film—and I still don’t know who this guy is—and we’re sitting there for maybe three hours on Drake’s terrace.

 So how come you ended up working with him?